gmoe/piano_fundamentals/source/chapter1/ch1_topics/III.21.rst

 “gifted” few.
 The main reason for this unfounded fear is the past experience in which students are first taught to play a piece well, then taught to memorize which, as explained in :ref:`III.6`, is one of the most difficult ways to memorize.
-For students who were tavught correctly from the beginning, memorizing is like second nature; it is an integral part of learning any new composition.
+For students who were taught correctly from the beginning, memorizing is like second nature; it is an integral part of learning any new composition.
 Adopting this approach will automatically make you a good memorizer, although for older folks, this may take many years.